- Froyle, which consists of the two villages of Upper & Lower Froyle, is situated in the North-East corner of Hampshire, some 50 miles from London.

 - Footpaths in Froyle describes changes to permissive footpaths and bridleways in the parish of Froyle - information supplied by The Froyle Estate and dated July 7th 2010.

-- Froylcam shows all the pictures we have featured in since 2002.
-The most recent addition is a set of pictures of The Christmas Meeting Place 2013 on FridayDecember 20th.
+- Froylcam shows all the pictures we have featured since 2002.
+The most recent addition is a set of pictures of the Froyle Fête, Flower & Dog Show on Saturday July 14th 2018.

 - Virtual Froyle, under Maps, provides a visual tour of Upper and Lower Froyle using aerial pictures.

-- We provide a web version of the Froyle Village Magazine - March 2014 edition now online - as well as an archive from 2000 - see Village Magazine.
+- We provide a web version of the Froyle Village Magazine - currently the July/August 2018 edition - as well as an archive from 2000.

-- Hedgehog-cam, which records the nocturnal activities in our garden now contains pictures and movies from May 2011 and is updated every day.
+- Hedgehog-cam, which records the nocturnal activities in our garden, is currently discontinued (no hogs or badgers!).

 - We now include details of the Parish Council (now on the main menu), local Doctors (Local Services).